shimohq/ioredis-tree/README.md

 ### TDESTROY key node

 Destroy a node recursively and remove all references of it.
+Returns the count of nodes being deleted.

 ```javascript
 redis.tdel('mytree', '2'); // returns 2, since "2" and "5" are deleted.